 Turkey election runoff 2023: what you need to know

-ISTANBUL, May 26 (Reuters) - Turks vote on Sunday May 28 in a presidential election runoff between the incumbent Tayyip Erdogan and his challenger Kemal Kilicdaroglu that will decide whether the president extends his rule into a third decade.
+ISTANBUL, May 28 (Reuters) - Turks were voting on Sunday in a presidential election runoff between the incumbent Tayyip Erdogan and his challenger Kemal Kilicdaroglu that will decide whether the president extends his rule into a third decade.

 Here is a guide to the runoff, the two candidates and the key issues as well as details on how the May 14 parliamentary election unfolded: